Loading Results

 Endometriosis Treatment Options

 UH offers robotic surgery using the da Vinci surgical system as an option for treating endometriosis.
 This sophisticated surgical system uses an advanced set of surgical tools that the surgeon manipulates during the procedure.
-These tools allow more precision and better range of motion that traditional surgical instruments.
-The system also gives surgeons a 3-D view for better visualization of the surgical area.
+These tools allow more precision and better range of motion than traditional surgical instruments.
 Gynecologic surgeons at UH use da Vinci to excise endometriosis while preserving the uterus.
-Endometriosis can also be treated with a robotic hysterectomy to remove the uterus.
-There are many advantages that da Vinci robotic surgery has over open endometrial surgical techniques.
-Robotic surgery uses small incisions, which can mean less blood loss, lower risk of infection or complications, and less scarring.
-Patients may also experience shorter hospitals stays, faster recovery and better outcomes with da Vinci robotic surgery.
+Robotic surgery uses small incisions, which can mean less blood loss, lower risk of infection or complications, and less scarring than with traditional surgery.